Arthur Blank: Philanthropy

-Blank has expressed serious interest in purchasing other franchises.
-In early 2006, he temporarily withdrew from contention as a potential buyer of the Atlanta Braves of Major League Baseball.
-Some months later, Blank re-entered serious talks with Time Warner and a report indicated that a sale was imminent.
-However, in February 2007, the Braves completed the sale of the team to Liberty Media.
-Blank has also founded an expansion Major League Soccer franchise named Atlanta United FC that began play in 2017.
-The club shares Mercedes-Benz Stadium with the Falcons.
+He is a signatory of The Giving Pledge committing himself to give away at least 50% of his wealth to charitable causes.

 Personal life

-Blank has been married three times and divorced twice, with a third divorce pending.
+Blank has been married and divorced three times.
 He has three children with his first wife, Diana Blank (born 1942): Kenny Blank, Dena Blank Kimball, and Danielle Blank Thomsen; they divorced in 1993.
-In 1995, he married Stephanie V. Blank (born 1968), a Blowing Rock, North Carolina, native and Appalachian State University graduate.
+In 1995, he married Stephanie V. Blank (born 1968), a Blowing Rock, North Carolina native and Appalachian State University graduate.
 They met when she worked as a designer at a Home Depot store in Atlanta.
 They had three children - Joshua Blank, Max Blank, and Kylie Blank - before being divorced.
 In June 2016, Blank married Angela Macuga (born 1968), who had three children from a previous marriage.
 They announced their pending divorce on January 1, 2019.

 Blank owns Mountain Sky Guest Ranch and West Creek Ranch outside Yellowstone National Park in Paradise Valley, Montana.
-He also owns several PGA TOUR Superstores.
-He is a signatory of The Giving Pledge committing himself to give away at least 50% of his wealth to charitable causes.
+He also owns a 90-meter (295 ft) $180 million superyacht named with Blank’s initials, "dreAMBoat", as well as several PGA TOUR Superstores.

 On February 9, 2016, Blank disclosed that he had treatable prostate cancer.
-On March 17, 2016, Blank announced that he is cancer-free following treatment.
+On March 17, 2016, Blank announced that he was cancer-free following treatment.